 How many hacks have you heard of that were as a result of re-use of sign-in credentials?
 Re-using them is a cybercriminal's dream come true.
 They've somehow hacked one password and soon they discover they can access multiple accounts.
 If hackers are watching your keystrokes then you may not want to find yourself typing in the same credentials frequently.
 It's poor security to use weak passwords on a personal level, but companies must mandate a log-in credentials policy to protect their data.
 The use of multi-factor authentication will help to secure passwords as well.

-Another mistake many employees make is using dictionary words in their password.
+Another mistake many employees make is using dictionary words in their passwords.
 A few characteristics of complex sign-in credentials will include a combination of lower and upper-case letters, numbers, and special characters, while not including any type of dictionary word or any proper noun.
 Another security measure to consider is the length of the password.
 Try to think of things that people could guess about you from your social platforms.
 Make sure that hackers cannot guess the answers to your security questions by watching your social activity.
 Hackers could hack your email and then click "forgot your password" to get access to other accounts.
 Have strong security questions, along with original passwords unique to each account.
 Again, don't forget about enabling multi-factor authentication as an added layer of security.

 Security Requires Layers of Protection

 Although there's no guaranteed solution to prevent hackers from gaining access to accounts, practicing several security measures with log-in credentials is a must.
 Have a written policy for your company about password requirements and delegate someone to manage the policy.
 Train your employees to understand what makes a secure password and why they need to follow all requirements and procedures around password policies.
 TechGuard offers S.H.I.E.L.D.
 Security Awareness Training Courses to help educate your employees.
-We can manage the training solution for your company and provide reports and analytics to show the increase cybersecurity awareness.
+We can manage the training solution for your company and provide reports and analytics to show the increased cybersecurity awareness.
 Educate, empower and secure your company.